RastoH/eXtended-Coop-Controller/webUI/readme.md

 ### 2.1.1.4 Automatic mode
 The location of interest, in decimal degrees.

-***Latitude*** is a coordinate that specifies the north–south position of a point on the surface of the Earth or another celestial body
+***Latitude*** is a coordinate that specifies the north–south position of a point on the surface of the Earth or another celestial body.
   Latitude ranges	from -90 (south pole) to 90 (north pole).

-***Longitude*** is a geographic coordinate that specifies the east–west position of a point on the surface of the Earth, or another celestial body
+***Longitude*** is a geographic coordinate that specifies the east–west position of a point on the surface of the Earth, or another celestial body.
   Longitude ranges	from -180 (west of Greenwich) to 180 (east of Greenwich).

 ### 2.1.2 Freeze protect